 Type #2: Gel Memory Foam

-Along with a gel, copper, and lavender scents, cooling memory foam mattress will often include other temperature-reducing materials, including corrugated foams and cotton.
+Along with gel, copper, and lavender scents, cooling memory foam mattresses often include other temperature-reducing materials, including corrugated foams and cotton.
 The advantage of these additional materials is their ability to redistribute heat by maximizing airflow through each component of the mattress.

 Type #3: Open-Cell